 Our Shariah Supervisory Board

 Gatehouse’s Shariah Supervisory Board (SSB) comprises of individual Shariah experts who are independent from the bank, but are active in overseeing its operations.
-The SSB reviews transaction documentation and other contractual obligations entered into by Gatehouse including standard terms of employment and insurance arrangements.
+The SSB reviews transaction documentation and other contractual obligations entered into by the Bank.

 The SSB is formally appointed by the Board of Directors, pursuant to the delegated authority of, and reporting directly to, the Bank’s shareholders.
 The SSB consists of three leading Islamic experts as follows: